martz-rgb/ask-vk-bot/README.md

 - [ ] resetvations
 - [ ] listener time probably
 - [ ] points (spend)
-- [ ] timestamp timezone by default is gmt+0, should be gmt+3 probably?
 - [ ] roles groups + boards\albums
 - [ ] manage secrets with docker swarm?
 - [ ] *maybe some collaborators support

 done:

+- [x] timestamp timezone by default is gmt+0, should be gmt+3 probably? -> timezone ask config
 - [x] logging & error handling
 - [x] docker but not all
 - [x] word search (with icu) (yes!!!!)